jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 Anything arising at the meeting or not on the agenda.
 Go around the table asking each attendee if they have any other business they want to address.

-Notes:
+Notes: Next meeting should be focussed on developing the site, with less focus on the agenda.

-* Robin has to wear something blue at this Drupal association meeting ;-)
+* Robin has to wear something blue at this Drupal association meeting ;-) And a colourful tie.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔